Position: kairangahau Māori, consultant and trustee

 The best work is the most diverse work, and sometimes deviating off track can create the most innovative and exciting results.

-Cheri’s position is very diverse.
-One day, she could be at a negotiation table discussing matters of importance to Waikato – on other days, she is project managing research programmes.
-She could be part of a national focus group or network evaluating national policy issues of importance to tangata whenua, or she is out working directly with marae around issues related to land management, environmental restoration and/or training and development needs.
+Cheri’s position with the Waikato Raupatu River Trust was very diverse.
+One day, she could be at a negotiation table discussing matters of importance to Waikato – on other days, she was project managing research programmes.
+She could be part of a national focus group or network evaluating national policy issues of importance to tangata whenua, or she was out working directly with marae around issues related to land management, environmental restoration and/or training and development needs.

 Cheri says the best days are when she’s out on the river with local tangata whenua and/or agencies, wading through mud at Whangamarino, monitoring birdlife or fish and planting trees.